fjp/ppp/ch5-errors/ch5-review.md

 13. Why is using exceptions a better idea than returning an "error value"?

+The fundamental idea is to separate detection of an error (which should be done in a called function) from the handling of an error (which should be done in the calling function) while ensuring that a detected error cannot be ignored;

+The basic idea is that if a function finds an error that it cannot handle, it does not `return` normally; instead, it `throw`s an exception indicating what went wrong.
+Any direct or indirect caller can `catch` the exception, that is, specify what to do if the called code used `throw`.
+A function expresses interest in exceptions by using a `try`-block (as described in the following subsections) listing the kinds of exceptions it wants to handle in the `catch` parts of the `try`-block.
+If no caller catches an exception, the program terminates.

 14. How do you test if an input operation succeeded?